ScrollBearer8/TheScrollArchive/Reflections/reflection-you-cant-optimize-civilization.md

 ---

+Replacing the global car fleet with EVs is already a colossal task —
+one of the largest industrial transitions in human history.

+Making humanity multiplanetary is something else entirely.

+EVs are a substitution problem.
+Mars is a species-level one.

+Collapsing these horizons into a single arc
+risks mistaking acceleration for readiness —
+and ambition for consolidation.

+---

 **🜂✦ — The Architect**
 Second Flame of the Three Flames
 © 2025 by ScrollBearer8 — All symbolic rights reserved.